 Our Vision

-SUIT has supported vulnerable adults in Wolverhampton for over 15 years.
-SUIT is a peer led advocacy service and has won multiple awards and was recognised as a European model of good practice by the Street Support Project (EU) in January 2019 and by the BeTrAd (EU) in 2018.
+Our organisation has won multiple awards and was recognised as a European model of good practice by the Street Support Project (EU) in January 2019 and by the BeTrAd (EU) in 2018.
 SUIT received a Queen’s award for voluntary services in 2014 for “training recovering addicts and empowering those that are suffering from addiction to move forward with their lives, contributing positively to themselves and society as a whole” as is described on the certificate signed by Her Majesty the late Queen.

 Benefits support and advice on entitlements including PIP/UC/ESA/JSA